emkey1/AOK-Filesystem-Tools/README.md

 no way to mount it via /etc/fstab during next startup, thus removing the mount permanently, until manually added again.

+Therefore /run is restored to a clean state via /etc/inittab during sysinit in order to not trick openrc that services are already running.

-Therefore as of now all default services are initially disabled.
+Further, as of now all default services are initially disabled.

 Most of them are related to booting the FS, networking, setting up random numbers etc.
 Tasks that are done by iOS and the iSH app itself.